 Glenn's Driving Service

 First rule: Please don't phone me with your inquiry about this position.
 Calling me at this early stage automatically disqualifies you, because it means you can't read or follow instructions.
+(There will be a time to talk on the phone later.)

 Second Rule: Please don't contact me if you only want a single car to drive to get you where you want to go.
 This is not our business model.